openvinotoolkit/model_server/docs/model_server_c_api.md

 #### Process inference response
 If the inference was successful, you receive `OVMS_InferenceRequest` object.
 After processing the response, you must free the response memory by calling `OVMS_InferenceResponseDelete`.

 To process response, first you must check for inference error.
-If no error occurred, you must iterate over response outputs and parameters using `OVMS_InferenceResponseGetOutputCount` and `OVMS_InferenceResponseGetParameterCount`.
-Then you must extract details describing each output and parameter using `OVMS_InferenceResponseGetOutput` and `OVMS_InferenceResponseGetParameter`.
+If no error occurred, you must iterate over response outputs and parameters using `OVMS_InferenceResponseOutputCount` and `OVMS_InferenceResponseParameterCount`.
+Then you must extract details describing each output and parameter using `OVMS_InferenceResponseOutput` and `OVMS_InferenceResponseParameter`.
 Example how to use OVMS with C/C++ application is [here](../demos/c_api_minimal_app/README.md).
 While in example app you have only single thread scheduling inference request you can execute multiple inferences simultaneously using different threads.

 **Note**: After inference execution is finished you can reuse the same `OVMS_InferenceRequest` by using `OVMS_InferenceRequestInputRemoveData` and then setting different tensor data with `OVMS_InferenceRequestSetData`.